CalexCore/checkpoints/README.md

 - This can easily be done by moving to the TurtleCoind directory in Windows Explorer, then typing `cmd` in the search bar and hitting enter:

 ![Opening cmd](https://i.imgur.com/QoNwYtB.png)
-- Finally, type `AmityCoind.exe --load-checkpointsi=.\checkpoints.csv` in the command prompt.
+- Finally, type `AmityCoind.exe --load-checkpoints=.\checkpoints.csv` in the command prompt.

 #### Linux, Apple